 One of the film's weary extras reportedly mistook one of Gibson's children on the set for an errand boy, and asked him to bring a cup of tea.
 Gibson was within earshot, and nodded and whispered to his son, "Go get it."

-The extras used for the battle scenes were mostly members of the F.C.A., the Irish version of the territorial army.
+The extras used for the battle scenes were mostly members of the F.C.A., the reserve Irish army.
 As they were drawn from many different army companies, and the members of these are usually drawn from the same locality, local rivalry between such companies is common.
 Apparently, some of the battle scenes seen in the movie are far more realistic than you might imagine, with rival companies actually using the occasion to try the beat the lard out of each other.

 There is an in-joke in the film that William Wallace's private time with Isabella led to the conception of Edward III.
 This could not have been the case, since Edward III was born almost ten years after Wallace died.